MRI Measures of Disease Progression for PSP Clinical Trials

 Presentation Highlights

-*Data used in preparation of this presentation were obtained from the 4-Repeat Tauopathy Neuroimaging Initiative (4RTNI) database (http://4rtni-ftldni.ini.usc.edu) and the Frontotemporal Lobar Degeneration Neuroimaging Initiative (FTLDNI) database (http://4rtni-ftldni.ini.usc.edu/ ).
+*Data used in preparation of this presentation were obtained from the 4-Repeat Tauopathy Neuroimaging Initiative (4RTNI) database (https://4rtni-ftldni.ini.usc.edu) and the Frontotemporal Lobar Degeneration Neuroimaging Initiative (FTLDNI) database (https://4rtni-ftldni.ini.usc.edu/ ).
 The investigators at 4RTNI and FTLDNI contributed to the design and implementation of 4RTNI and FTLDNI and/or provided data, but did not participate in analysis or writing of this report.

 This presentation has voice & text narration.
 You can mute/unmute the audio or open/close the transcript on this media player.